LoteAsonKing/Short-term-shock-long-lasting-payment/README.md

-The database could be divided into these three sub-database.
-Please check the extra descriptions about the content type of the spreadsheets.
+- The database could be divided into these three sub-database.

-##  Earthquake Database
+     - Earthquake Database

-## Firm Level Data
+     - Firm Level Data

-## Administration Division
+     - Administration Division

+- Please check the extra descriptions about the content type of the spreadsheets.

+- The database is raw and initial.
+Further processing is necessary for analysis.

+- Please email me (ywang2556 at wisc dot edu) if you have any question about the processing flow in my paper in progress.